 What is herbal therapy?

 Herbs are plants that contain ingredients with active therapeutic properties.
 These active ingredients may be present in the whole plant or only in a specific part.
-Other parts of the same plant, or other plants in the same genus, may have no activity or may in fact be toxic.

 What is the history of herbal therapy in veterinary medicine?